 - Instantiate the export vector tiles task and check whether the vector tiles have custom style resources.

 - Specify the export vector tile task parameters for a specific maximum scale and area of interest.

 - Export the vector tiles.
 The vector tile package is populated with vector tiles and the default style resources from the ArcGIS vector tile service.

-If your ArcGIS vector tile layer has custom style resources then export the vector tiles with custom style resources.
-If you only want to obtain the custom style resources then see export custom style resources.
+If your ArcGIS vector tile layer has custom style resources, export the vector tiles with custom style resources.
+If you only want to obtain the custom style resources, see export custom style resources.

 Instantiate the export vector tiles task